DOSull/Spatial-Analysis-and-Modelling/labs/spatial-autocorrelation/assignment-spatial-autocorrelation.md

-#### GISC 422 T1 2020
+#### GISC 422 T1 2021
-# **Assignment 2** Spatial autocorrelation in R and GeoDa
+# **Assignment 2** Spatial autocorrelation in R and/or GeoDa
 This assignment walks you through applying spatial autocorrelation measures, specifically Moran's index of spatial autocorrelation in both its local and global forms.

 These instructions show how these analyses can be performed in *R*, although many of you may prefer to complete the assignment using *GeoDa* which is installed on the lab machines and also free to download and install from [this website](http://geodacenter.github.io/download.html).
 Operation of *GeoDa* is relatively self-explanatory whereas performing these analyses in *R* using the `spdep` package is not, so you are on your own in *GeoDa*, but should find these instructions a useful overview of the methods helpful for either platform.

-## Materials
-Materials for this assignment are in [this zip file](week-06.zip?raw=true).
-Unpack these to a folder, and make sure to set it as the working directory for your R session.
+If you work in *R* you'll find making the final report easier since you can use *R Markdown*.

 ## Required packages
 We need a bunch of these, so load them all now.

 ```{r}
 library(sf)
 library(tmap)